cal-data-eng/notes/8-parallel_computing/parallel_distributed_computing.md

     skew if there are some partitioning attribute ranges that are very popular (from either standpoint: data or access).

 2. Hash-based partitioning: Pick a field.
-Pick a processor for a tuple by hashing with this field.
-Somewhat susceptible to skew if there are some partitioning attribute ranges that are very popular (from either standpoint: data or access).
+Pick a processor for a tuple by hashing this field.
+Somewhat susceptible to skew if there are specific attribute values that are very popular (i.e., "heavy hitters" or duplicates), though it generally handles range skew better than range-based partitioning.

 3. Round-robin partitioning: Hash tuple $i$ to processor $i\%n$.
 Not